What we do, not who we are

 Nothing.
 They are included within the price of the Belbin Individual Report.

-Why?
 Because they add so much value to the report.
 Belbin isn't really Belbin without them.
+Find out more from Jo Keeler in the video below:

 This shows the words that the Observers are asked to tick.